Implementing corrective actions and celebrating success

-The third stage, implement corrective actions and celebrate successes has three steps:
+The third stage, implementing corrective actions and celebrating successes, has three steps:

 In this step, you are implementing the corrective action plans developed in the previous stage.
-The blog post on the second state of resistance management, "How to Diagnose Gaps and Manage Resistance," included a corrective action plan template based on the Prosci ADKAR® Model.
 These corrective actions will be completed by one or both of the key players in the change management process: supervisors and your primary sponsor.
 Your role is to enable them to complete these corrective actions successfully.
 Remember: as a change leader, you are the sponsor's coach.

 In this step, you will be identifying and celebrating successes on the project.
 Use these celebrations and public acknowledgement to reinforce the change.
 Constantly seek evidence of major milestones and identify early successes even if small.
 Here are some hints to create successful celebrations:

 make it public

 Use normal meetings as an avenue for recognition of achievement

 Ensure key sponsors and stakeholders are aware of these achievements